Data-driven system analysis of nonlinear systems using polynomial approximation: Data-based representation for nonlinear functions

 \subsection{Data-driven envelope by TP approximation}

 To conclude on an envelope that contains the graph of $f$, we will deduce two ingredients.
-First, a polynomial approximation error bound between $f$ and its TP is obtained by \textit{Taylor's theorem} \cite{Taylor} which provides a polynomial approximation of a nonlinear function together with a non-polynomial approximation error.
-Second, we characterize the set of all polynomials consistent with the polynomial approximation error of TPs for the data.
-This set contains the true TP of $f$ and is required as, in contrast to classical polynomial interpolation of nonlinear functions where the nonlinear function and its derivatives can be exactly evaluated at specified points, here we only have access to noisy samples of $f$ at unspecified points, and thus the true TP of $f$ is unknown. \\ From Taylor's theorem \cite{Taylor}, each element of $f$ can be written as $f_i(x)=T_k(\omega)[f_i(x)]+R_k(\omega)[f_i(x)]$ for some $\omega\in\mathbb{X}$ with the TP
+First, a polynomial approximation error bound between $f$ and its TP is obtained by \textit{Taylor's theorem} \cite{Taylor}.
+Second, we characterize the set of all polynomials consistent with the polynomial approximation error of TPs for the given data.
+This set is required as it contains the unknown TP of $f$. \\ From Taylor's theorem \cite{Taylor}, each element of $f$ can be written as $f_i(x)=T_k(\omega)[f_i(x)]+R_k(\omega)[f_i(x)]$ for some $\omega\in\mathbb{X}$ with the TP